Link Menu Expand (external link) Document Search Copy Copied

 • Regulatory or policy based requirements to store backups in encrypted form

-Note: Active full backup is required after enabling encryption to take effect if it was disabled for the job previously.
+Note: Active full backup is required after enabling encryption to take effect.

 Best Practices

-• Enable encryption if you plan to store backups in locations outside of your security domain.
+• Enable encryption whenever possible, and especially if you plan to store backups in locations outside of your security domain.

 • While CPU usage for encryption is minimal for most modern processors, some amount of resources will still be consumed.
 If Veeam backup proxies are already highly loaded, take it into account prior to enabling job-level encryption.